ComposableFi/composable/rfcs/0016-permissionless-assets-for-ibc-and-cw.md

 Store sufficiency changes in separate storage per asset to avoid storage migration.

-Handling non sufficiency outside of above pallet will require reimplementing dusting and account creation fails, which is harder than patching.
+Handling non sufficiency outside of above pallet will require reimplementing many codes twice, which is harder than patching.

 ### Storage